lextoumbourou/notes/notes/reference/papers/thinking-llms-general-instruction-following-with-thought-generation.md

 ![Fig 1](../../_media/thinking-llms-general-instruction-following-with-thought-generation-fig-1.png)

 *Figure 1: Thought Preference Optimisation: they start by prompting the LLM to generate thoughts before its response.
 After sampling different outputs, we feed the response parts to the judge model which determines the best and worst ones.
 Then, they use the corresponding full outputs as chosen and rejected pairs for DPO optimisation.
-We perform multiple iterations of this training.*
+They perform multiple iterations of this training.*

 Gets top 3 in AlpacaEval (52.5%) and performs on par with GPT4 in Arena-Hard (37.3%)